PPG Curator’s Guide

 February 3, 2026

 Starting with PPG II, the PPG classification extends to the species and infraspecific levels.
 However, there are too many such taxa to broadly apply our proposal and voting system.
 Instead, we seek volunteers from PPG to curate individual taxa in their areas of expertise (Curators).
-For their adopted taxa, Curators decide which species and infraspecific taxa to recognize and which to sink into synonymy, correct errors (typos in taxon names, etc.), and perform general nomenclatural checks.
-Those checks include verifying that the names (including authors) are formatted correctly, and that the correct basionym is indicated.

 The PPG classification is edited using World Flora Online’s online editing tool, Rhakhis.